geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 While some, more wakeful, roused the lingering guard,<br>
 The camels loaded, and the steeds prepared.<br>
 Now all was life, and ’mid the busy train<br>
-The camels knelt, and burthen'd, rose again.<br>
+The camels knelt, and burthen’d, rose again.<br>
 The prancing steeds the breath of morning feel,<br>
 The fearless pilgrims snatch their simple meal;<br>
 When hark! the tambour every breast alarms!<br>